isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-08-07-post-Terrorism Financing National Risk Assessment and Strategy for Countering the Financing of Terrorism.md

 vulnerable to TF risk due to the following factors:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Precious stones and precious metals (PSPM) generally possess <strong>high intrinsic value</strong> in
+<p>Precious stones and precious metals ("<strong>PSPM</strong>") generally
-a relatively compact form that tend to maintain or increase in value over time, which potentially makes them attractive to terrorist financiers.</p>
+possess <strong>high intrinsic value</strong> in a relatively compact form that tend to maintain or increase in value over time, which potentially makes them attractive to terrorist financiers.</p>
 </li>
 <li>
 <p>There remain <strong>varied levels of awareness of TF risks and AML/CFT controls</strong> and